ColeTrammer/iros/docs/kernel.md

 irqs, save context state, using virtual memory, and the establishment of a valid C enviornment on boot.

-ALso, only x86_64 is supported, but i386 should be able to be added very easily.
-Other achitectures would be much more difficult.

 # fs

 This directory contains all code related to the file